dfinity/motoko/doc/md/motoko-tools/mo-dev.md

 ## Overview

-Motoko dev server, or `mo-dev` for short, is a command line tool that features a live reloading development server for Motoko.
+Motoko dev server, or `mo-dev` for short, is a command line tool that features a development server with live reloading for Motoko.

 ## Installation